osu-cass/personapi/README.md

 The `solutions` branch supplements the solutions to unfinished tasks, and is a fully functional example API.

 ## Workbook Unfinished Task List
--Implement GetPersonsByFilter() so that it passes its three unit tests.
+ - Implement GetPersonsByFilter() in V1.PersonController so that it passes its three unit tests: GetPersonByFilterTestNoResults(), GetPersonByFilterTestValid(), and GetPersonByFilterTestNoFilter().